Political gardening at Wentworth Castle Gardens

-The Kneeling Slave
+The Kneeling African Sundial

-Thomas designed his gardens to show off his wealth, influence, a political views.
+Thomas designed his gardens to show off his wealth, influence, and political views.
 In 1713, he helped to negotiate the Peace of Utrecht, an international treaty that confirmed Britain as the most important commercial power in Europe.
-This included a lucrative monopoly over the Atlantic slave trade, something he proudly represented in his house and gardens, including a sundial in the shape of a kneeling African slave, now in the conservatory.
+This included a lucrative monopoly over the Atlantic slave trade, something he proudly represented in his house and gardens, including a sundial in the shape of a kneeling African man, now in the conservatory.
 Like many of his contemporaries, Wentworth made and inherited a great deal of money from the sale and labour of enslaved Africans.
 This human misery helped pay for the house and gardens he built.